MoonLight314/MoonLight314.github.io/_posts/2021-08-10-BERT_Text_Classification_EN.md

 <br>

-* Optimizer는 Adam을 사용하도록 하겠습니다.
+* We'll use Adam as Optimizer.

 <br>